smsinks/epigenetic-gene-variant-dynamics-analysis/README.md

 # epigenetic-gene-variant-dynamics-analysis
 This repository contains the analysis pipeline and scripts for the study "Mapping Epigenetic Gene Variant Dynamics: Comparative Analysis of Frequency, Functional Impact, and Trait Associations in African and European Populations."
 It includes custom code for data processing, statistical analysis, and visualisation.
+Note: This repository does not include the code used for pre-processing the dataset.
+The pre-processing tasks were performed using various scripts written in Python, R, and Bash, which require access to original files from the UK Biobank project that are not publicly available.